aiyengar2/k8s-docs/docs/provisioning/02_provisioning_v2.md

 ### Bootstrapping v.s.
 Managing `Machine`s

-Upstream CAPI only supports **bootstrapping** a Machine is a **one-time** action on the machine to start the Kubernetes internal components with a specific configuration on a Machine.
+Upstream CAPI only supports **bootstrapping** a Machine, a **one-time** action on the machine to start the Kubernetes internal components with a specific configuration of each component.

 > **Note**: What is "bootstrapping"?
 >